New Kids on the Block

-New Kids on the Block (also initialized as NKOTB) are an American boy band from Dorchester, Massachusetts.
-The band consists of brothers Jonathan and Jordan Knight, Joey McIntyre, Donnie Wahlberg, and Danny Wood.
-New Kids on the Block had success in the late 1980s and early 1990s and have sold more than 80 million records worldwide, and are often credited for paving the way for future boy bands such as Take That, Backstreet Boys and NSYNC.
-They won two American Music Awards in 1990 for Favorite Pop/Rock Band, Duo, or Group and Favorite Pop/Rock Album.
+New Kids on the Block (stylized as NKOTB) are an American vocal group from Dorchester, Massachusetts.
+Initially conceived as a boy band, the group consists of brothers Jonathan and Jordan Knight, Joey McIntyre, Donnie Wahlberg, and Danny Wood.
+New Kids on the Block had success in the late 1980s and early 1990s, and have sold more than 80 million records worldwide.
+They won two American Music Awards in 1990 for "Favorite Pop/Rock Band, Duo, or Group" and "Favorite Pop/Rock Album".
+Additionally, they are often credited for paving the way for later boy bands such as Take That, Backstreet Boys, and NSYNC.

 Formed in 1984, New Kids on the Block achieved stardom in 1989, an achievement listed as number 16 on Rolling Stones "Top 25 Teen Idol Breakout Moments".
 Although the group disbanded in 1994, they reunited in 2007 to record an album and mount a concert tour in 2008.
 Since then the group has released two more studio albums and have continued to tour.

 The group received a star on the Hollywood Walk of Fame in 2014.
-Fans of the group are often referred to as "Blockheads."
+Fans of the group are often referred to as "Blockheads".

 History

-1984–1985: Early career
+1984–1986: Early career

 In the early 1980s, Maurice Starr discovered pop/R&B quintet New Edition, and guided their early success.
 After he was fired by New Edition for embezzling funds, Starr and his business partner, Mary Alford, sought to create a white counterpart act.
 Fifteen-year-old Donnie Wahlberg impressed Starr and Alford with his rapping skills, becoming the group's first member.
 He was initially joined by his younger brother Mark, who left the group after only a few months.
 Donnie then recruited his school friends Jamie Kelly, Jordan Knight and Danny Wood to join the group; Knight was followed into the group by his older brother Jonathan, while Kelly left the group early on.

 When a search was made to find a Michael Jackson-esque singer to replace Kelly, Starr recruited 12-year-old Joey McIntyre, who initially struggled to fit in with the group.
 With the final lineup in place, Starr rehearsed the boys after school and on weekends, and eventually secured the group a recording contract at Columbia Records.

 Originally, the group was called Nynuk (pronounced "na-nook").
 Nikki Van Noy, author of the group's official biography, wrote in 2012 that the name Nynuk is "meaningless", although a 1989 article by Rolling Stone suggested a possible connection to Nanook of the North.
 Columbia demanded Starr change the name of the group.
 Subsequently, they settled on New Kids on the Block, after a rap song that Donnie Wahlberg had written and arranged for their first album.
 The group was signed to Columbia's black music division and originally marketed to black audiences.